apache/apisix/docs/en/latest/plugins/fault-injection.md

 :::tip

-`vars` can have expressions from [lua-resty-expr](https://github.com/api7/lua-resty-expr) and can flexibly implement AND/OR relationship between rules.
+By using the [filter](../terminology/plugin.md#dynamically-control-whether-the-plugin-is-executed) in plugin common configuration, it can flexibly implement AND/OR relationship between rules.
 For example:

 ```json
 [